-Since its establishment in 2010, MPP has succeeded in revolutionising the access landscape for new treatments in lower-resource countries.
+Since it was founded in 2010, MPP has revolutionized the access landscape for new treatments in lower-resource countries.
 Through licensing agreements with ten patent holders for 15 antiretroviral HIV drugs, two hepatitis C antivirals, one TB treatment and one HIV technology platform, MPP is currently working with 22 generic manufacturers and product developers to ensure access to affordable quality medicines.

 The impact we are seeking